Addressing Text Embedding Leakage in Diffusion-based Image Editing

 Abstract

-Comparison of ALE-Edit with Other Methods
+Comparison of ALE with Other Methods

 floorcream-colored carpet